 When Should I Eat Peaches?

+Nothing compares to the taste of a fresh, juicy peach in the summertime.
+They are a wholesome, nutrient-dense food that tastes good baked into pastries, grilled, or mixed into salads.
 Peaches are climacteric, meaning that they keep getting riper even after they are picked or harvested, much like most other fruits.
 Try lightly pressing one of your peaches to make sure it's ripe and ready to eat.
 It's ripe if it gives slightly.

 When is it best to eat peaches?